 3) Show EPSG (reference coordinates) in table of GCP and dialog input coordinate (EPSG of Qgis mapcanvas)

-#2 Updated by mmassing - almost 7 years ago
+#2 Updated by mmassing - about 7 years ago

 - Status changed from Open to In Progress